mherchel/herchel.com/src/blog/variables/index.md

 }
 ```

-We're passing the event object to the `handleMouseDown` method.
-We then check to see if the target of the click is within the content area of the page (this is what checks to verify you clicked on the background).
+We again pass the event object to the `handleMouseDown` method.
+We then check to see if the target of the click (`e.target`) is within the content area of the page.
+This is what verifies that the user initially clicked on the background before they started dragging their mouse.

-We're using the [element.matches() API](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches), which takes a standard selector.
-The selector in this situation is determined by [Emotion JS](https://github.com/emotion-js/emotion), but is referenced through the `layoutStyles` variable.
-Note that we're also checking to see if the target is anything *within* `layoutStyles`.
+We use the [element.matches() API](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches), which takes a standard selector (similar to what `document.querySelectorAll()` does).
+This blog uses [Emotion JS](https://github.com/emotion-js/emotion) to handle styling.
+So we have to pass in Emotion's `layoutStyles` variable.
+A couple of notes here:

+* We're adding a dot `.` to the beginning of the `layoutStyles` variable because this is a class name selector.
+* We also check to see if the click target is any element *within* `layoutStyles` by using a `*` descendent selector.

-Only then do we change the mousedown state, and add an event listener for `mousemove`.
+If those selectors *do not* match, we change the mousedown state and add an event listener for `mousemove`.

 We also have a method for handling the `mouseup` event, that changes state and removes the event listener (for performance reasons) when the user stops pressing the mouse.

 ### Set up event listeners for mouseup and mousedown

 We still need event listeners for the `mouseup` and `mousedown` events.
-To set these up we place them within React's [componentDidMount()](https://reactjs.org/docs/react-component.html#componentdidmount) lifecycle method, which is invoked immediately after a component is mounted.
+To set these up, we place them within React's [componentDidMount()](https://reactjs.org/docs/react-component.html#componentdidmount) lifecycle method, which is invoked immediately after a component is mounted.

 ```js
 class Template extends React.Component {